Since 2004, KTC has offered a slate of offroad races designed to both

-The committee presents the following schedule for the 2012-2013 Treadin'
+The committee presents the following schedule for the 2014 Treadin' Trodden

-of our brother and fellow Trail Committee member, Kerry Trammell, who
+and fellow Trail Committee member, Kerry Trammell, who passed away on

 Much like the last few years, Treadin' Trodden Trails will offer a multi-race

-discount for runners who register online - PRIOR to the Wanderers' Trail
+discount for runners who register ONLINE ONLY PRIOR to the Wanderers'